 Related Post – Oops I Dropped My Pencil & Other Distractions

 I realized quite quickly that my homeschooling of him was going to have a totally different approach!
-You see these crazy high energy kids present a challenge to homeschool, however with a few key tactics you can successfully homeschool your busy child without losing your mind!
+You see these crazy high energy kids present a challenge to homeschool, however with a few key tactics you can be sucessful homeschooling a high energy child without losing your mind!

 -Get Them Active!– Before you start school take some time to run off excess energy!
 Head outside and run around, jump on a trampoline, go for a walk, or get on a treadmill!
 Even things like jumping jacks can burn off energy before you get started.